How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies

 In future work, we plan to conduct more thorough and in-depth experiments into each of the fairness strategies (pre-processing, in-processing, and post-processing).
-Furthermore, we wish to engage with more optimisation strategies, as well as introduce other notions of fairness and explore problems beyond binary classification.
-Some methods also demonstrate severe instability for small noise injections -- see the false positive rate for the Adult Income data set in Figures \ref{adult}(c) and \ref{adult}(g), true positive rate for the Law School data set in Figures \ref{law}(d) and \ref{law}(h), or the true positive rate for the German Credit data set in Figures \ref{german}(d) and \ref{german}(h).
-This is particularly concerning, as small variations happening in the input space are easy to miss, and can even occure between training and validation data, as shown by Mandal et al.~\cite{https://doi.org/10.48550/arxiv.2007.06029}.
+Furthermore, we wish to engage with more learning models, as well as introduce other notions of fairness and explore problems beyond binary classification.
+Some methods also demonstrate severe instability for small noise injections -- see the false positive rate for the Adult Income data set in Figure~\ref{adult}(\subref{adult_fair_fp} \& \subref{adult_rob_fp}), true positive rate for the Law School data set in Figure~\ref{law}(\subref{law_fair_tp} \& \subref{law_rob_tp}), or the true positive rate for the German Credit data set in Figure~\ref{german}(\subref{german_fair_tp} \& \subref{german_rob_tp}).
+This is particularly concerning, as small variations happening in the input space are easy to miss, and can even occur between training and validation data, as shown by \citet{https://doi.org/10.48550/arxiv.2007.06029}.

 We also limited our exploration to binary classification.
 This was purely for practical purposes, as it allowed us to explore other aspects of fairness strategies in greater detail for simple problems.
-However, most machine learning models are now deployed in more complex areas -- input spaces are of a higher dimension, and classification is significantly more diverse and complicated.
+However, most machine learning models are now deployed in more complex areas -- input spaces are of higher dimensionality, and classification is significantly more diverse and complicated.
 An exploration into the robustness of these areas would extend the impact of our findings, especially as we can refer back to the results reported here.